menu

 Mayville is a tiny village located in the state of Michigan.
 With a population of 906 people and two associated neighborhoods, Mayville is the 493rd largest community in Michigan.
-Mayville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Mayville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Also of interest is that Mayville has more people living here who work in computers and math than 95% of the places in the US.